-There is incomplete recent data on early childhood education and pre-primary school enrollment rates in South Africa.
-However, available data indicates very low enrollment rates at younger ages while increasing to relatively high rates for Grade R aged children.
-For instance, in 2018, 92 percent of children aged five to six reportedly attended school or an early childhood development (ECD) facility.
-This includes learning centers, pre-grade R, grade R, and grade 1 of primary school.
-Enrollment rates at learning centers, pre-Grade R, or other formal childcare institutions is reportedly far lower for younger South African children.
+There are two systems for preschool in South Africa: one is funded by the government and regulated provincially, and the other is independent and run by communities or private entities, including non-governmental organizations.
+There is incomplete recent data on ECD and preprimary school enrollment rates in South Africa.
+However, available data indicates very low enrollment rates at younger ages, increasing to relatively high rates for Grade R-aged children.
+For instance, in 2018, 92 percent of children aged five to six reportedly attended school or an ECD facility.
+This includes learning centers, pre-Grade R, Grade R, and Grade 1 of primary school.
+Enrollment rates for younger children are significantly lower.
 Data released in December 2021 by UNICEF and Countdown 2030 indicate that 48 percent of children aged 36-59 months are attending an early childhood education program.